th3b1rdm2n/th3b1rdm2n.github.io/content/post/integrating-analytics-to-your-static-site.md

 ---

-#### Step 5: Verify It's Working

-Visit your site in a browser.

-Go back to Google Analytics → Admin → Realtime.

-You should see active users show up almost instantly.

----

 #### You're All Set 🎉

 Now that Google Analytics is integrated, your Hugo site can give you insights into: